 - Medical social workers

 This care team works together with the patient’s other doctors to provide an extra layer of support.
-In addition to providing expert treatment for adults, Mountain Valley is a proud member of the Kids’ Path Consortium.
-We have staff specially trained and experienced to care for children of all ages, along with their families.
+In addition to providing expert support for adults, Mountain Valley offers palliative care consult services for the pediatric population as well.

 What is the difference between hospice vs. palliative care?